folio-org/mod-inventory-update/README.md

 Mod-inventory-match (Inventory Match) is an Okapi service that can be put in front of mod-inventory-storage (Inventory Storage) when posting Instances (bibliographic records) to Inventory Storage.

-A client uploading Instances directly to Inventory Storage must decide on its own whether to create (POST) a new Instance or update (PUT) an existing Instance in Inventory Storage.
+A client uploading Instances directly to Inventory Storage must decide whether to create (POST) a new Instance or update (PUT) an existing Instance in Inventory Storage.
 By uploading to Inventory Match instead, the client can delegate that responsibility to Inventory Match.

 ## API
-Inventory Match exposes one end-point, which accepts PUT requests with an [Instance JSON body](ramls/instance.json):
+Inventory Match exposes two end-points, which accept PUT requests with an [Instance JSON body](ramls/instance.json):

-* /instance-storage-match/instances
+* /instance-storage-upsert-matchkey/instances  -- matches based on combination of meta data in instance
+* /instance-storage-upsert-hrid/instances -- matches based on the HRID property of the instance

+(/instance-storage-match/instances is equivalent to /instance-storage-upsert-matchkey/instances and will be deprecated)

-### Details of the matching mechanism
+### Details of the matching mechanism using a match key
 Based on select properties of the incoming Instance, Inventory Match will construct a match key and query Inventory Storage for it to determine if an instance with that key already exists.